rahulan-c/serieswatcher/README.md

-# Sheetle
+# sheetle

-Checks for games played in Lichess4545 community leagues, updates the relevant leagues' Google Sheets spreasheets with game URLs and results, and notifies players on Lichess that their game(s) have been recorded.
+Checks for games played in Lichess4545 community leagues, updates leagues' Google Sheets spreasheets with game URLs and results, and notifies players on Lichess that their games have been recorded.

-Currently in operation for Series (90+30).
-Under development for Rapid Battle (15+10).
+Currently in operation for Series.
+Under development for Rapid Battle and Infinite Quest.
+Never heard of these?
+Check out the Lichess4545 [overview](https://bit.ly/35w1xqH).

 ## Requirements (Series)